mohsenpakzad/Hw5-Judge/README.md

 Then you have to enter the path of the C-main-file.
 The ways are the same.

+Notes:
-Note: if there were any mistakes in entering the paths, you will know it.
+    If there were any mistakes in entering the paths, you will know it.
+    The maximum number of test cases is 500.

 ### Judge ###